0xfe/vextab/README.md

 See `tests/playground.js` for a working example of the VexTab API in use.

+You can also also use the API in standalone mode, i.e., without a loader, by including `releases/vextab-div.js` in a `script` tag.
+See `tests/vextab-standalone.js` for an example of this.

 ## Developers

 Clone this repository.
 Then run the following commands to setup a basic build and run tests: